 Friday: 8.00am – 4.00pm

-On a daily basis the LET provide guidance and advocacy to students in and out of classrooms, continually supporting the Ave Maria College Learner Attributes by valuing diversity in our student community.
+On a daily basis the Learning Diversity Team provide guidance and advocacy to students in and out of classrooms, continually supporting the Ave Maria College Learner Attributes by valuing diversity in our student community.
 This is done by building knowledge, developing skills and applying these to our students’ world.

 At Ave Maria College all students are encouraged to see themselves as life-long learners.
 To build on these experiences and better cater for our highly able students, the Horizons Program provides challenging educational experiences to stimulate critical and creative thinking whilst providing opportunities to develop skills in collaboration.